 If you’re starting your hike early in the morning, it might be chilly.
 Wearing your clothes in organized layers allows you to shed items with ease as the day gets warmer.
 When you’re wearing everything, your pack won’t be as heavy to carry, so you’ll have more energy to start with too.

 There is a proper way to layer your clothing for maximum efficiency.

-- Base layer – Your base layer should also be of a wicking material.
+- The base layer – Your base layer should also be of a wicking material.
 A long sleeve activewear shirt and a pair of lightweight leggings or bottoms are usually enough to keep you warm in the fall.
 These should also be a close fit.

-- Mid layer – The mid-layer is what you?ll have on the majority of the day as it warms up.
-You?ll typically have on a sweater, thin jacket, or my personal favorite, a hoodie to keep your upper body warm.
+- Mid layer – The mid-layer is what you’ll have for the majority of the day as it warms up.
+You’ll typically have on a sweater, thin jacket, or my personal favorite, a hoodie to keep your upper body warm.
 And for your legs, whatever type of pants you feel most comfortable wearing for hiking.

 - Outer layer – Depending on the weather, you may want to have on a rain suit or a pair of coveralls.
 Regardless of the forecast, you should always carry a poncho with you on camping trips, just in case.

 - Head to toe – You shouldn?t forget to prep your head or your feet before you go out camping.
 Wear wicking socks to protect your feet from sweat and waterproof boots.
 Depending on how cold it is when you start, you may want to wear two pairs of socks.
 For your head, wear a hat or a beanie.
 Some people like to go even further and wear a face mask, but I usually stop at a beanie with my hood tied over the top.
 And don’t forget to grab gloves to keep your fingers warm.